-- Students must master Latin at least to the Intermediate II level (LT 3050 with a minimum grade C or placement) - One course from the following list: AH 1000 Introduction to Western Art I AH 2011 Ancient Art and Architecture CL 1025 The World, the Text, and the Critic I CL/ES 2018 Introduction to Ancient Greece and Rome historians).
-Four courses in Latin: Either courses from the Latin program (LT 1001, LT 1002, LT 2001, LT 3050 and LT 4050) or courses offered with the ClassicsBridge option (4 credits + 1 credit directed study).
+- Students must master Latin at least to the Intermediate II level (LT 3050 with a minimum grade C or placement) - One course from the following list: AH 1000 Introduction to Western Art I AH 2011 Ancient Art and Architecture CL 1025 The World, the Text, and the Critic I CL/ES 2018 Introduction to Ancient Greece and Rome HI 1001 History of Western Civilization up to 1500 HI 1005 World History to 1500 LT 4050 Advanced Study in Latin with a suitable reading program (e.g. selections from Latin - Four courses in Latin: Either courses from the Latin program (LT 1001, LT 1002, LT 2001, LT 3050 and LT 4050) or courses offered with the ClassicsBridge option (4 credits + 1 credit directed study).
 This can be any course in which coursework includes readings of literature or other written sources in Latin, e.g. the overview courses above, if not taken to fulfill the overview requirement.